Bloodstream infection: Diagnosis

 Bacteremia is most commonly diagnosed by blood culture, in which a sample of blood drawn from the vein by needle puncture is allowed to incubate with a medium that promotes bacterial growth.

 If bacteria are present in the bloodstream at the time the sample is obtained, the bacteria will multiply and can thereby be detected.

 Recent technical procedures enable the isolation of bacteria from whole blood within an hour without the need for blood culture, although these methods have been verified only for bacteria-spiked blood of healthy donors and not yet for septic patient samples.

+In parallel, molecular-based methods, including PCR panels applied directly to whole blood, have emerged as culture-independent approaches that can identify pathogens within hours rather than days.
+These rapid molecular assays offer shorter turnaround times than conventional blood culture, though their specificity and sensitivity relative to blood culture varies by platform.

 Any bacteria that incidentally find their way to the culture medium will also multiply.
 For example, if the skin is not adequately cleaned before needle puncture, contamination of the blood sample with normal bacteria that live on the surface of the skin can occur.
 For this reason, blood cultures must be drawn with great attention to sterile process.
 The presence of certain bacteria in the blood culture, such as Staphylococcus aureus, Streptococcus pneumoniae, and Escherichia coli almost never represent a contamination of the sample.
 On the other hand, contamination may be more highly suspected if organisms like Staphylococcus epidermidis or Cutibacterium acnes grow in the blood culture.